wavefrontHQ/docs/pages/doc/tracing_service_dashboard.md

 See the Service Dashboard:

 * Option 1:
-  1. In your web browser, go to your Wavefront cluster and log in.
+  1. In your web browser, go to your Wavefront instance and log in.
   1. From the taskbar, click **Applications** > **Service Dashboard**.

 * Option 2:
   Drill down to the Service Dashboard from the application map, table view, or grid view.